Special Activities Center: Iran

 In the early 1950s, the Central Intelligence Agency and Britain's Secret Intelligence Service were ordered to overthrow the democratically-elected government of Iran, Prime Minister Mohammed Mosaddeq, and re-install deposed Shah Mohammad Reza Pahlavi.
-This event was called Operation Ajax.Mohammed Amjad.
-Iran: From Royal Dictatorship to Theocracy.
-Greenwood Press, 1989. p.
-62 "the United States had decided to save the 'free world' by overthrowing the democratically elected government of Mossadegh."
+This event was called Operation Ajax.
 The senior CIA officer was Kermit Roosevelt, Jr., the grandson of American president Theodore Roosevelt.
 The operation utilized all of SAC's components to include political action, covert influence, and paramilitary operations.
 The paramilitary component included training anti-Communist guerrillas to fight the Tudeh Party if they seized power in the chaos of Operation Ajax.
 Although a significant tactical/operational success, Operation Ajax is considered very controversial with many critics.

 In November 1979, a group of Islamist students and militants took over the American embassy in support of the Iranian Revolution.
 Operation Eagle Claw was the unsuccessful United States military operation that attempted to rescue the 52 hostages from the U.S. Embassy in Tehran, Iran on April 24, 1980.
 Several SAC/SOG teams infiltrated into Tehran to support this operation.

 On March 9, 2007, the alleged CIA officer Robert Levinson was kidnapped from Iran's Kish Island.
-On July 7, 2008, Pulitzer Prize winning investigative journalist and author Seymour Hersh wrote an article in the New Yorker stating that the Bush Administration had signed a Presidential Finding authorizing the CIA to begin cross border paramilitary operations from Iraq and Afghanistan into Iran.
+On July 7, 2008, Pulitzer Prize winning investigative journalist and author Seymour Hersh wrote an article in the New Yorker stating that the Bush administration had signed a Presidential Finding authorizing the CIA to begin cross border paramilitary operations from Iraq and Afghanistan into Iran.
 These operations would be against Quds Force, the commando arm of the Iranian Revolutionary Guard, public and private sector strategic targets, and "high-value targets" in the war on terror.
 Also enrolled to support CIA objectives were the Mujahideen-e-Khalq, known in the West as the M.E.K., and the Baluchis insurgents.
 "The Finding was focused on undermining Iran's nuclear ambitions and trying to undermine the government through regime change," a person familiar with its contents said, and involved "working with opposition groups and passing money."
-Any significant effort against Iran by the Obama Administration would likely come directly from SAC. and in July 2010, Director Panetta chose a former chief of SAC as the new NCS Director.
+Any significant effort against Iran by the Obama administration would likely come directly from SAC. and in July 2010, Director Panetta chose a former chief of SAC as the new NCS Director.
 Levinson reportedly died in 2020 (or before), while in Iranian custody.